kforner/extjs-dag-drawer/docs/HowToUse.md

 How to use extjs-dag-drawer
 ================

- - This component extends the ExtJS drawComponent, so you can use all its parent properties and methods.
+This component extends the ExtJS drawComponent, so you can use all its parent properties and methods.

-The new configs of DagDrawer are :
+The new configs of DagDrawer are:

 	- dag:
 		A hash which contains information about the DAG to draw.
 Attributes are: